ruitaiS/theNkeylist/README.md

 ---

 ## Why This Works
+1. **Salt**:
-1. **Salt**: Ensures that even if the same password is reused, the derived key will be different for each encryption.
+- Ensures that even if the same password is reused, the derived key will be different for each encryption.
+- The salt is not a secret and is typically transmitted alongside the ciphertext.
+Its purpose is to ensure the key derived from a password is unique for each encryption.
+- Even if the attacker knows the salt, they cannot derive the key without knowing the password.

+2. **Nonce**:
-2. **Nonce**: Ensures that the same plaintext encrypted with the same key produces different ciphertexts.
+- Ensures that the same plaintext encrypted with the same key produces different ciphertexts.
+- The nonce (Number Used Once) is also not a secret but must be unique for each encryption operation with the same key.
+- Knowing the nonce doesn’t help the attacker decrypt the ciphertext because the security of AES-GCM relies on the uniqueness of the nonce, not its secrecy.

-3. **Authentication Tag**: Protects against tampering by ensuring that decryption will fail if the ciphertext or nonce has been altered.
+3. **Authentication Tag**:
+- Protects against tampering by ensuring that decryption will fail if the ciphertext or nonce has been altered.
+- The tag ensures the integrity and authenticity of the ciphertext.
+An attacker knowing the tag doesn’t allow them to tamper with or forge valid ciphertext because the tag is tied to the specific ciphertext, key, and nonce.

 4. **AES-GCM**: Provides robust encryption and built-in integrity checks, making it secure for most applications.

+Even if an attacker knows the exact format of the output, (eg. can identify which parts of the Base64-encoded string correspond to the salt, nonce, tag, and ciphertext), this knowledge doesn’t provide any meaningful way to reverse the encryption or forge data.

 ---